glepensky/glepensky/README.md

 - 🌱 I’m currently learning: Quality Assurance.
 - 💞️ I’m looking to collaborate on projects using React and creating tests.
 - 📫 How to reach me: linkedin.com/in/gabrielle-lepensky/
 - ⚡ Fun fact: I made an app to track my favorite pizza spots!
-It's called Topza and it's pinned on my profile.
+It's called TopZa and it's pinned on my profile.
 Check it out!

 <!---
 glepensky/glepensky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.